edehr/edehr/docs/instructor-tools/README.md

-# Instructor tools - Components of the EdEHR
+# Instructor tools and navigation

-The menu in the top right banner provides the instructor user with access to EdEHR pages and settings.
-One of the most important items in this menu is the one that lets you, as an instructor, self elevate your role to be a content creator.
-When you are a content creator you will see many more actions, and you will be able to both create and manage both Learning Objects and Case Studies.
+Instructors and course content creators can navigate the learning management side of the EdEHR with either the sidebar navigation or the application banner's menu button.
+Both present the same options

+![2]

 ![1]

+## Course designer mode

+Instructors can self promote themselves to the role of "content creator".
+With this role, users can create and manage Learning Objects and Case Studies.
+When you are a content creator you will see many more actions on the Learning Objects and Case Studies pages.
+To become a content creator check the ```Course designer mode``` checkbox either in the sidebar navigation or in the application banner's menu.

+![4]

-## Courses
+## My activities

-The Courses page lists all the courses you have accessed via a link in your LMS.
-Each instructor sees only the courses they have accessed via the LMS.
-Under each Course is a list of Activities for that course.
+The ```My activities``` link takes you to a page that lists all the courses and activities you have access too.
+Note that, you only have access to an activity if you have previously clicked on the activity in your LMS.
+Having access to activities means you have access to the activity's class list and the student's work.
+On the ```My activies``` page you can select any activity which means you do not need to return to the LMS to select a different activity.

 ## Activity

-The Activity page presents the information that came from the LMS; the activity link text and description.
-This page is where you can access the class list and the learning object.
+The ```Activity``` page shows information about the activity you have selected (either via a link in your LMS or via the ```My activities``` page).
+This page shows the activity name and description which is the information provided by the LMS.
+This activity page is where you can access the class list, the learning object, and the case study linked by the learning object.
+For more about this page see the [Instructor guide](../instructor/README.md)

-## Learning Objects
+## Learning objects

-Learning Objects presents a case study and one or more learning objectives.
-Learning Objects can be reused by many Activities, especially across semesters.
+The ```Learning objects``` link takes you to the Learning Objects page.
+Here you can see every learning object in the instance of EdEHR.
+For more about this page see [Learning objects](./learning-objects.md)

-## Case Studies
+## Case studies

-A Case Study is the electronic chart data that represents a point in time during a simulated patient stay in a hospital.
+The ```Case studies``` link takes you to the Case Studies page.
+Instructors can see all the case studies in the EdEHR instance.
+For more about this page see [Case studies](./case-studies.md)

 ## Files